Maximizing Seaweed Growth on Autonomous Farms: A Dynamic Programming Approach for Underactuated Systems Navigating on Uncertain Ocean Currents: Method

 By setting the reward to $\rng = \gf(\x, \t)$ the optimal value function captures this optimization without requiring $\m$:

-We can then solve the \ac{HJ} \ac{PDE} for $\optvalfunc$ in $\x$ and obtain the optimal control $\uoptall$ and trajectory $\opttrajraw$ that maximize $\m(\T)$ at lower computational cost. \mwnote{This formulation can be applied more generally to optimize the state of exponential growth or decay \ac{ODE}s}.
-Note that we can convert the value of $\valfuncInit$ to the final seaweed mass of the optimal trajectory starting at $\ist, \tzero$ with $\m(\tzero)$:
+We then solve the \ac{HJ} \ac{PDE} for the growth-optimal $\optvalfunc$ in the spatial state $\x$ and obtain $\uoptall$ and the trajectory $\opttrajraw$ that maximize $\m(\T)$ at $\frac{2}{3}N$ the computational cost (Sec. \ref{subsec:complexity}).
+This formulation can be applied more generally to optimize the state of exponential growth or decay \ac{ODE}s.
+We can convert the value of $\valfuncInit$ to the final seaweed mass of the optimal trajectory starting at $\ist, \tzero$ with $\m(\tzero)$: